miurahr/ppmd-cffi/README.rst

 Development status
 ==================

-A development status is considered as `Alpha` state.
+A development status is considered as `Beta` state.

 Installation